mdiep/composition-talk/The Composition and Decomposition of Software.md

   * Easily understandable, reusable, testable components
   * The highest of cohesion
   * The lowest of coupling
-4. functional > indirect > primitive
+4. functional > higher order > primitive
   * Testability: easier to test
   * Reusability: easier to reuse
   * Changeability: easier to change